 results are interpreted using CDC criteria."

-an outside Western Blot test confirmed that Alyssa had Lyme disease,
+However, even after an outside Western Blot test confirmed that Alyssa

-Permanente’s school of thought is base on the Infectious Disease
+Sonkin says Kaiser Permanente's school of thought is base on the

-and the Centers for Disease Control and Prevention
+Infectious Disease Society of America and the Centers for Disease

-guidelines in the diagnosis and treatment of Lyme
+Control and Prevention guidelines in the diagnosis and treatment of

 Health and politics